 Jim McMillin was senior captain in 1937.
 He lost one race in his career (his one loss was when his varsity finished third in the 1935 IRA) and finished with one IRA bronze, three IRA golds, and an Olympic gold medal in his collection.
 He went on to become head rowing coach at MIT.
 Husky Crew Foundation photo: Erickson collection.

 Choose a crew in 1937 - at least thirty of these men

 had an IRA title under their belt.
 Like '36, these crews swept the river

 at Poughkeepsie.
 Tyee photo.

 The JV's on the Estuary.
-This crew, rowing mostly alone, finished in 14:49, six seconds faster than the varsity in their three miler with Cal.
-They had something to prove, and they pretty much proved it all year long; that they were the fastest varsity crew in the nation, except for one - and even that, on any given day, was debatable.
+This crew, rowing mostly alone, finished in 14:49, six seconds faster than the varsity in their three-miler with Cal.
+They had something to prove, and they pretty much proved it all year long; that they were the fastest varsity crew in the nation - except for the one they raced each morning in practice.
+And even that, on any given day, was debatable.
 Tyee photo.